Savvythelegend/PGDocs/docs/bootstrap.md

     exceedingly rare that all requirements for physical replication are met in a way that seamlessly works with CloudNativePG.

-!!!
-Warning
+:::warning
-    In its current implementation, this method clones the source PostgreSQL instance, thereby creating a *snapshot*.
+In its current implementation, this method clones the source PostgreSQL
+    instance, thereby creating a *snapshot*.
 Once the cloning process has finished, the new cluster is immediately started.
     Refer to ["Current limitations"](#current-limitations) for more details.